ValeLang/Vale/docs/Generics.md

 These all might be completely different functions, depending on what happened inside the body, what kind of metaprogramming it does, etc.

 Now the challenge: What is `mvtest/genFunc<int>.lam:2:6.__call{int}<int>`'s original generic's name?
-(Note from later: I think this challenge is because we need to know the original generic so we know what to start instantiating.)
+(Note from later: I think we need it because we need to know the original generic so we know what to start instantiating?)
 We have to be careful because these look very similar:

  * `mvtest/genFunc<genFunc$0>.lam:2:6.__call{genFunc$0}`
  * `mvtest/genFunc<genFunc$0>.lam:2:6.__call{int}`